Introduction

 Retrospective

 My previous portfolio has aspects I like and others less so.
 The motion for one is great but the quality of content and how its shown was lacking.
+Motion is also subjective, some like it others despise it.

 Simplicity